 The maps below show changes in the Spanish city of Castellón in recent times.

-The graph below shows China's population by age group starting in 1960 and including a forecast to 2050 Summarise the information by selecting and reporting the main features and make comparison where relevant
+The chart below shows the Japan’s population by age groups starting in 1960 and including a forecast to 2040.

 The line graph and the bar chart give the information and forecast about the vehicle numbers and CO2 emission in England and Wales between 2000 and 2020.
 Summarize the information by selecting and reporting the main features and make comparisons where relevant.